The Roaring Lion Declared the Grave has no Claim on Me

-If you are familiar with this verse from the song Living Hope written by Phil Wickham, you know that this verse makes this very moving and defining statement.
+If you are familiar with this verse from the song Living Hope written by Phil Wickham, you know there is a verse that makes this very moving and defining statement.
 It says “the grave has no claim on me”.
 To listen to the song, click here.
 What this is saying is that as a believer, death has no more power over me.
 It does not mean, that the person is exempted from death, for we will all die.
-But, the separation and stoppage that death brings will not affect me anymore because on the other side of death, I will continue my relationship with God, my Creator and continue with my existence in a state even better than when I was alive in the flesh.
+But, the separation and stoppage that death brings will not affect me as tragically anymore because on the other side of death, I will continue my relationship with God, my Creator and continue with my existence in a state even better than when I was alive in the flesh.
 I will experience and be the beneficiary of this promise the Lord Jesus made in John 11:26, where He said “whoever lives and believes in Me shall never die”.
 Plain and simple, the believer, even if he dies, he shall live.

 The fear of death

 Death is a mystery to us and almost taboo to discuss.
 Since time began, death and dying has been man’s greatest enemy and source of fear.
 We all understand and are afraid of pain, physical pain.
 And we have seen in person or on video, people dying in accidents, crushed to death, burned, buried alive in collapsed buildings, drowned, electrocuted, fell from buildings, shot by guns or death in many other ways.
 We also see or know people dying from wasting diseases and sickness like cancer, stroke or cardiac arrest or dying in their sleep.
 All these bring fear and for many it impacts the way they live.
-There is a healthy way to look at death and there is a wrong way too.
+There is a healthy way to look at death and there is a wrong way to look at it too.
 Living in fear of death is not living.
 There will be no peace in that.

-The correct attitude is, since death is nothing we can control, we have to submit to the One who has power over it and leave it (or submit) to His will.
 It seems to me that to some degree our fear of pain and death can be a positive thing.
 Fear of death makes us aware that we need help, the help of a mighty God who can deliver us from it or be with us to see us through it with His comfort and strength.
 But, there is something even better.
 The Lord Jesus conquered death for us when He died the death we deserved and gave us this amazing promise in Hosea 13:14:

 “I will ransom them from the power of the grave; I will redeem them from death.
-O Death, I will be
+O Death, I will be your plagues!
+O Grave, I will be your destruction!
+Pity is hidden from My eyes.”

 No wonder when Paul was writing about the final victory over death in 1 Corinthians 15:55, he boldly mocked Death and said “O Death where is your sting?
 O Hades where is your victory?”